twallema/pySODM/_sources/introduction.md.txt

 - Currently, a *time-dependent parameter function* takes only the parameter to be varied `param` as an input.
 Perhaps the entire parameter dictionary should be given instead for more flexibility?

+- Currently, a parameter can only have one *time-depedent parameter function*.
+Perhaps a list containing multiple function can be supplied?
+A workaround is to split the parameter in two parameters and multiply them in the integrate function.
+Very low priority.

 ### Versions

 - version 0.1 (2022-12-23)